lammps/lammps/doc/src/Howto_lammps_gui.rst

 Main window
 -----------

-When LAMMPS GUI starts, it will show a main window, the editor, with either an empty buffer or the contents of a loaded file.
+When LAMMPS-GUI starts, it will show a main window, the editor, with either an empty buffer or the contents of a loaded file.
 In the latter case it may look like the following: